 3. Have a Content Strategy

-4. Define Your Content’s Purpose
+4. Define the Purpose of Your Content

 5. Determine the Best Format for Your Content

-6. Establish the Content’s Topic
+6. Establish Your Content’s Topic

 7. Have Content for Each Stage of the Buyer’s Journey